f-cohomology and motives over number rings: Realizations

 One of the main interests in motives lies in the fact that they are explaining (or are supposed to explain) common phenomena in various cohomology theories.
 These cohomology functors are commonly referred to as \Def{realization} functors.
 They typically have the form $\DMgm(S) \r \D^\bound(\C)$, where $\C$ is an abelian category whose objects are amenable with the methods of (linear) algebra, such as finite-dimensional vector spaces or finite-dimensional continuous group representations or constructible sheaves.

 For example, let $\ell$ be a prime and let $S$ be either a field of characteristic different from $\ell$ or a scheme of finite type over $\SpecOF[1/\ell]$.
-The $\ell$-adic cohomology maps any scheme $X$ over $S$ to
+The $\ell$-adic cohomology maps any scheme $X$ of finite type over $S$ to

 where $\pi : X \r S$ is the structural map and the right hand category denotes the ``derived'' category of constructible $\Ql$-sheaves on $S$ (committing the standard abuse of notation, see e.g.\ \cite[II.6., II.7.]{KiehlWeissauer}).
 This functor factors over the \emph{$\ell$-adic realization functor} (\cite[p.
 772]{Huber:Realization}, \cite{Ivorra:Realisation}) $\RG_\ell : \DMgm(S) \r \D^\bound_c (S, \Ql)$.
 When $S$ is of finite type over $\Fpp$, the realization functor actually maps to $\D^\bound_{c, m}(S, \ol \Ql)$, the full subcategory of complexes $C$ in $\D^\bound_c (S, \ol \Ql)$ such that all $\H^n(C)$ are mixed sheaves \cite[1.2]{Deligne:Weil2}.